 Cheaper Online Education Allows For More Flexibility

 Online education inherently makes learning more flexible for students by giving them more options in when and where they want to learn, but with online programs being cheaper than going to a traditional college, it opens doors to even more flexibility for students.
+There are many reasons students may consider online vs in-person education.
 For some students, receiving a high quality education can be difficult depending on where they live.
 Those in rural areas may have to commute a long distance or unwillingly move away from their hometown in order to attend college.
 Other students may find that their local university isn’t the right fit for them.